-2021 £'000 2020 £'000
+2022 £'000 2021 £'000

-Salaries 142 138
+Salaries 147 142

-Pension contributions 22 21
+Pension contributions 22 22

-164 159
+169 164

-No compensation for loss of office was paid during the current year or prior year to former key management personnel.
+No compensation for loss of office was paid during the current year to former key management personnel.

 The governing body adopted the AoC's Senior Staff Remuneration Code on 15 July 2019 and will assess and report pay in line with its principles in future.
 The Governing Body also adopted Annex 2 of the AoC's code which outlines the justification of the non-adoption of the CUC Higher Education Staff Remuneration code.